Gavel: Agent Meets Checklist for Evaluating LLMs on Long-Context Legal Summarization: Evaluation of LLM Legal Summarization with

 \subsection{How Top Models Handle Different Checklist Information}

-Figure \ref{fig:checklist-groups} shows the performance of the top five models across nine checklist groups using the matching score $m_i$ (Eq. \ref{eq:matching-score-definition}).
-All models follow a similar pattern. \textbf{They are good at extracting basic case information, legal foundations, and judge details,} scoring above 0.6, as these groups contain mostly single-value items like filing date, cause of action, type of counsel, and judge name. \rev{\textbf{Performance drops noticeably for multi-value items.} Court rulings, decrees, and factual basis (context) prove more challenging, with scores around 0.4-0.5.
-Models must track multiple related pieces of information scattered across lengthy documents and determine which ones are important enough to include. \textbf{The models struggle most with related cases and settlements,} scoring below 0.2.
-The items in these groups appear rarely in the cases.}
+Figure \ref{fig:checklist-groups} shows the performance of the top five models across nine checklist groups using the matching score $m_i$ (see \S\ref{sec:gavel-ref}).
+All models follow a similar pattern. \textbf{They are good at extracting basic case information, legal foundations, and judge details,} scoring above 0.6, as these groups contain mostly single-value items like filing date, cause of action, type of counsel, and judge name. \textbf{Performance drops noticeably for multi-value items.} Court rulings, decrees, and factual basis (context) prove more challenging, with scores around 0.4-0.5.
+Models must track multiple related pieces of information scattered across lengthy documents and determine which ones are important enough to include. \textbf{The models struggle most with related cases, settlements and monitoring,} scoring below 0.2.
+These items are rare in two senses: they appear in fewer cases---for example, settlement terms appear in only 8 out of 100 cases, and monitoring information appears in only 15 cases---and they appear less frequently within the case documents.
+This is because many selected 2025 cases are still ongoing and have not reached settlement or the monitoring stage.
+When these items do appear, they usually occur near the end of the case documents, unlike common items such as parties, which recur throughout the record.
+We therefore investigate whether processing each case chunk by chunk and iteratively updating the checklist (the same method described later in \S\ref{subsec:gavel_implementation_details}) helps recover this information.
+It does: recall improves by 28.2 points on average---a relative gain of 60\%---over the average of the top-five proprietary LLMs' summaries, with consistent improvements across all nine information groups, as shown in Table~\ref{tab:recall-improvement}.